typedb/typedb-docs/09-schema/03-rules.md

 If you find the Graql code above unfamiliar, don't be concerned.
 We soon learn about [using Graql to describe patterns](/docs/query/match-clause).

 In this example, siblings data is not explicitly stored anywhere in the knowledge graph.
-But by having included this rule in the schema, we can always know who the siblings are and use the `siblings` relationship in our queries.
+But by having included this rule in the schema, we can always know who the siblings are and use the `siblings` relation in our queries.

 <!-- This is a basic example of how Graql rules can be useful.
 In a dedicated section, we learn about rules by looking at more examples of [rule-based automated reasoning](...). -->